Cheick Diallo: College career

 Diallo missed the first five games of his freshman season with Kansas after the NCAA failed to clear him to play due to eligibility concerns.
 On November 25, 2015, he was cleared to play for the Jayhawks in their game against Loyola on December 1, after the NCAA ultimately ruled Diallo had received a limited amount of impermissible benefits.
 In his lone season at Kansas, Diallo averaged 3.0 points and 2.5 rebounds in 7.5 minutes per game.

 In April 2016, Diallo declared for the NBA draft, forgoing his final three years of college eligibility.
-In May 2016, at the NBA Draft Combine, Diallo registered a 7-foot, 4½-inch wingspan and an 8-foot-11½ standing reach.
+In May 2016, at the NBA Draft Combine, Diallo registered a 7-foot-4½-inch wingspan and an 8-foot-11½-inch standing reach.

 Professional career

 New Orleans Pelicans (2016–2019)

 On June 23, 2016, Diallo was selected by the Los Angeles Clippers with the 33rd overall pick in 2016 NBA draft.
 Diallo was traded to the New Orleans Pelicans later that night.
 On July 22, 2016, he signed with the Pelicans after averaging 10.2 points, 9.4 rebounds and 2.2 blocks in five Summer League games.
 He made his NBA debut on October 29, 2016, recording one rebound and one block in six minutes off the bench in the Pelicans' 98–79 loss to the San Antonio Spurs.
 Diallo played in just two games for a total of seven minutes over the Pelicans' first 23 games of the season.
+Diallo was the first Pelicans player to wear #13 after its reactivation by the team, the number having previously been retired for Bobby Phills.

 On December 10, 2016, he played in just under 31 minutes off the bench and scored 19 points in the Pelicans' 133–105 loss to the Los Angeles Clippers.
 He also recorded 10 rebounds and shot 8-of-15 from the field.
 On April 11, 2017, he scored 19 points in a 108–96 loss to the Los Angeles Lakers.
 The following day, in the Pelicans' season finale, Diallo had 12 points and 16 rebounds in a 103–100 win over the Portland Trail Blazers.
 During his rookie season, he had multiple assignments with the Austin Spurs, Long Island Nets and Greensboro Swarm of the NBA Development League, pursuant to the flexible assignment rule.

 On March 9, 2018, Diallo scored a season-high 14 points in a 116–97 loss to the Washington Wizards.
 On March 18, 2018, he set a new season high with 17 points in a 108–89 win over the Boston Celtics.

 On February 6, 2019, Diallo scored a season-high 18 points in a 125–120 win over the Chicago Bulls.
 On February 22, he had 16 points and a career-high 18 rebounds in a 126–111 loss to the Indiana Pacers.
 Diallo matched his season high of 18 points with perfect shooting in a 128–115 win over the Los Angeles Lakers on February 23.